 Air purifiers serve as an effective tool for capturing airborne allergens and improving air quality.
 They work by pulling in air, trapping pollutants like dust, pollen, and pet dander, and releasing cleaner air back into your home.
 This process reduces allergen levels, providing relief for those sensitive to spring allergies.

 When choosing an air purifier, look for models with HEPA filters, as they are highly effective at capturing small particles.
-Place purifiers in high-traffic areas or rooms where family members spend the most time, such as living rooms and bedrooms, to maximise their benefit.
+Place purifiers in high-traffic areas or rooms where family members spend the most time, such as living rooms and bedrooms, to maximize their benefit.

 Upgrading your HVAC filters can also significantly reduce allergen circulation.
 High-efficiency filters trap more particles, preventing them from spreading throughout your home via the air ducts.
 It’s crucial to regularly check and replace these filters, as clogged filters diminish their ability to clean the air effectively.
 Regular filter maintenance not only improves air quality but also keeps your HVAC system running efficiently, preventing costly breakdowns and increasing its lifespan.